 The country’s efforts have been widely disrupted by insurgent uprisings and terrorist groups, which have flourished in an environment of reduced economic security and weak state control.
 Egregious violations of human rights in Somalia have occurred from the violent uprisings as well as the inability to access adequate food, water and shelter.

 In March 2017, President Mohamed Abdullahi Farmajo declared Somalia’s drought a national disaster.
-With an estimated 43 percent of Somalians living below the poverty line, the dire situation has only been exacerbated by poor climate conditions.
+With an estimated 43% of Somalians living below the poverty line, the dire situation has only been exacerbated by poor climate conditions.
 The Food and Agricultural Organization (FAO) predicted that the drought had put further strain on the 6.5 million Somalis who already face resource insecurity due to years of violent conflict.

 In the dry and sparse terrain of the most rural parts of Somalia, many young girls and women alike have been targets of gender-based violence as they are forced to venture further out in search of sources of food and water.
 UNICEF officials fear that the scope of the issue is even larger than is known, as not all cases have been reported.
 With gender and human rights in Somalia at continued risk, there have been fervent calls for further international engagement with the issue.

 The U.S. has been quick to respond to the emergence of insurgent groups and al-Qaeda-affiliated al-Shabaab militants in Somalia.
 Experts have called for a multifaceted approach towards eradicating poverty and improving the record of human rights in Somalia.
-The Human Rights Watch amongst others have articulated that military intervention in the form of drone strikes can only be a part of a much more robust strategy, especially one that does not put innocent civilians at such high risk.
+The Human Rights Watch amongst others has articulated that military intervention in the form of drone strikes can only be a part of a much more robust strategy, especially one that does not put innocent civilians at such high risk.

 Although there is much left to be done, with an internationally sponsored government intact and multi-faceted relief projects on their way, there appears to be more hope for stability than there has been in decades for human rights in Somalia.